HansaniKaumadi/smart-medibox/version1/README.md

-# MediBox: ESP32-based Medicine Reminder System
+# MediBox-version 1: ESP32-based Medicine Reminder System

 ## Overview
 **MediBox** is a smart medication reminder system built using an ESP32 microcontroller.